 If you are in imminent danger, are seriously injured and need medical assistance, call 911 (even if you are on campus, calling 911 will connect you with law enforcement and emergency services).

-If you are a student, faculty, or staff member, you can also contact OASIS Sexual Assault and Trauma Services at (520) 626-2051.
+If you are a student, faculty, or staff member, you can also contact Survivor Advocacy for support.

 A valid Arizona hunting or fishing license is required for taking wildlife (including fish) in Arizona.

-More information on Arizona hunting and fishing license can be found in this Arizona Game and Fish department publication.
+More information on Arizona hunting and fishing licenses can be found on the Arizona Game and Fish website.

 The legal drinking age in Arizona is 21.
 Be prepared to show a valid picture ID proving you are 21 or older when ordering (or possessing) alcoholic beverages at local drinking establishments.
 The same is true when drinking at a party in someone else’s apartment.